stacks-network/docs/overview_auth.md

 The app private key is an app-specific private key that is generated from the user's identity address private key using the `domain_name` as input.
-It is deterministic in that for a given Blockstack ID and `domain_name`, the same private key will be generated each time.
+It is deterministic in that for a given Blockstack username and `domain_name`, the same private key will be generated each time.
 The app private key is securely shared with the app on each authentication, encrypted by the Blockstack Browser with the transit public key.